With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Salmon, ID and the surrounding area.
 Find mental health treatment for teenagers, men, women, adolescents, seniors, veterans and more.
 Mental health facilities in Salmon, Idaho can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Lemhi Valley Social Services is a mental health treatment center in Salmon, ID, located at 1301 Main Street, Suite 3-b, 83467 zip code area.
 Lemhi Valley Social Services provides outpatient treatment.
-Lemhi Valley Social Services offers activity therapy, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Additional services at Lemhi Valley Social Services consist of court-ordered outpatient treatment, case management and mentoring/peer support/consumer-run services.
+Lemhi Valley Social Services offers behavior modification, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
+Additional services at Lemhi Valley Social Services consist of case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Boise Vamc is a mental health clinic in Salmon, Idaho, located at 705 Lena Street, 83467.
 Boise Vamc offers outpatient treatment and telemedicine/telehealth.
-Boise Vamc provides psychotropic medication, trauma therapy and group therapy to seniors 65 or older, young adults and adults.
+Boise Vamc provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and trauma therapy to young adults, seniors 65 or older and adults.
 Boise Vamc also supports veterans and people with PTSD.
-Some other services provided by Boise Vamc include court-ordered outpatient treatment, chronic disease/illness management and assertive community treatment.
+Some other services provided by Boise Vamc include suicide prevention services, assertive community treatment and family psychoeducation.

 Dillon Community Based Services is a mental health facility in Dillon, MT, located at 312 South Pacific Street, in the 59725 zip code.
-Dillon Community Based Services provides outpatient treatment and telemedicine/telehealth.
-Dillon Community Based Services provides individual psychotherapy, trauma therapy and couples/family therapy to children / adolescents.
+Dillon Community Based Services provides telemedicine/telehealth and outpatient treatment.
+Dillon Community Based Services provides couples/family therapy, group therapy and behavior modification to children / adolescents.
 Dillon Community Based Services also supports children/adolescents with serious emotional disturbance.
 Some other services available at Dillon Community Based Services include family psychoeducation, case management and psychosocial rehabilitation services.

 Yes, Idaho offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.